 - Staff will be trained to help customers make informed, responsible choices.

 - Signs will educate customers about the dangers of using cannabis and alcohol together.

 - There will be no cross-promotion of alcohol and cannabis.

 - Cannabis products will be sold in a separate area where they won’t be visible from the rest of the store.
 Youth under 19 will not be allowed in this section.

 For more information, visit the NSLC’s cannabis website.

-The nine NSLC locations that will sell cannabis are:
+The twelve NSLC locations that will sell cannabis are:

 - Dartmouth – 650 Portland Street

 - New Glasgow – 610 East River Road

 - Sydney River – 95 Keltic Drive